BxB-Studio/Inputs-Manager/README.md

 - Secured data saving<br/>
 Note: Joysticks compatibility will be added soon...

+<b>Compatibility</b><br/>
+- Unity 2018.4 or later
+<b>Note</b>: Not tested for Unity 2020.1 Beta yet

+<b>Dependencies</b>
+- Unity 2019.1 or later
+	- Input System: 1.0.0-preview or later
+	- Vector Graphics: Any version
+- Unity 2018.1 to 2018.4
+	- Input System: 0.2.1-preview or older
+	- Vector Graphics: Any version

 <b>Release Notes</b>
 - 0.1-preview.3
 	- Fixed the Editor compatibility for Unity 2019.3